RobinFrugte97/frontend-applications/README.md

 } ORDER BY ?cho LIMIT 25
 ```

-I'm using the images, the nameplace, the title of all housemodels as "huismodel".
+I'm using the images, the placename, the title of all housemodels as "huismodel".